pccxxxy/CI-CD_scheduleRun/README.md

 # Aim:
-### A CI/CD pipeline template, automatically triggers program to run on scheduled time points
+### A CI/CD pipeline template automatically triggers a program to run at scheduled time points.

 # Tool used: